-Smartphones and mirrorless cameras may have collectively made quite the dent in the DSLR market, but the best DSLR camera remain the choice for first-time users and working professionals alike.
+Smartphones and mirror-less offerings have made quite the dent in the DSLR market in recent years.
+Despite our seemingly insatiable desire for compact image capturing, the best DSLR camera remains the choice for first-time users and working professionals alike.

 With handling and physical control a strong focus, features like 4K video recording now common and an abundance of compatible lenses, it’s easy to see why their appeal hasn’t wavered.